 ds = dataset you are currently using.

-DV = predicted variable
+DV = dependent variable of interest

-IV = predictor variable
+IV = independent variable of interest

 XYXY = dummy name for a variable, matrix, or data frame into which you are moving information.